PierreLorenzi/HyperCardPreview/README.md

 This application displays HyperCard stacks in Mac OS X.

 The binary format of HyperCard stacks has been retro-engineered by numerous people, and now it is known with pretty good reliability.
-If you want to learn more about it, see the site [hypercard.org](http://hypercard.org).
+If you want to learn more about it, see the [format description](http://pierrelorenzi.fr/hypercard/stack_format.html).

 HyperCardPreview only displays the stacks, it does not edit them, it does not execute them.
 To do that you have to use a emulator: SheepShaver, Basilisk or vMac.